Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 at Malya.
 The boat was on its way from Marishya to Rangamati.
 Malya is

-now inhabited by the Bengali settlers from the plain.
+now inhabited by the Muslim settlers from the plain.
 The explosion killed

 one passenger and seriously injured the driver of the boat.
 The survivors

-swam ashore, but the armed Bengali settlers were waiting for them.
+swam ashore, but the armed Muslim settlers were waiting for them.
 The

 settlers attacked the Jumma passengers- men, women and children.
 About